l-mb/l-mb.github.io/content/2025-07-31-the-AImperors-new-clothes.md

 ## The Difficulty of Polarized Discourse

-Generative AI, particularly LLMs, is very difficult to converse about, unless you managed to find a rare group of people open to discourse.
+Generative AI, particularly LLMs, is very difficult to converse about, unless you managed to find a rare group of people open to dialogue.

-If you imply they have any value rather than outright condemning them, the people fundamentally opposed to them will throw you in with the hypists and slopsters.
+If you imply LLMs have any value rather than outright condemning them, the people fundamentally opposed to them will throw you in with the hypists and slopsters.

-If you you want to discuss their limits and constraints instead of praising them, you will be seen as a naysayer, a fossil, and probably get called a luddite (as an insult).
+If you you want to discuss their limits and constraints instead of praising them, you will be seen as a naysayer, a fossil, and probably get called a Luddite (and not as the praise it should be).

 There is also an elephant in the room — the harm and associated with generative AI and LLMs.
 For now, I will do the unspeakable *and ignore it*.
-But I promise I'll get back to it before this blog is done.
+But I promise I'll get back to it before this blog is done, and explain why.

 We need to overcome these tensions if we are to find a path forward.
-And we must, since LLMs and generative AI *exist*, are part of our shared reality, seen to be shiny by some (for various reasons), and (for complex reasons) get shoved into everything.
+And we must, since LLMs and generative AI *exist*, are part of our shared reality, seen to be shiny by some (for various reasons), and (for complex reasons) get added to quite literally everything.

 As a profession, we owe it to our users, customers, and community members to do better.

-### Denial Is Not a Strategy
+### Denial is not a strategy

 I will start by first talking to the side I feel most closely aligned
 with: those of us who are critical of GenAI and LLMs in particular.
-(I'll mostly limit myself to LLMs here; while I believe the general thoughts apply more broadly, I'm not as familiar with the use for a lot of other content.)
+(I'll mostly limit myself to LLMs here; while I believe the general thoughts apply more broadly, I'm not as familiar.)

-Denigrating all use of generative AI as pointless is not constructive.
+Denigrating all use of generative AI as pointless is not constructive, nor credible.

 Why?